iamwrong/knowledge_sharing/software_documentation/README.md

 it is very important to document critical information right away.

-[Agile Documentation Best Practices] key principles for lightweight documentation:
+According to the [Agile Documentation Best Practices], the  key principles for lightweight documentation:

 *  Keep documentation just simple enough, but not too simple
 *  Write the fewest documents with least overlap